Just Keep Smiling

 Carole is a classical pianist and she had dreams off making it into a profession, but she knew her abilities weren't the best.
 Carole would practice on the piano for four to five hours some days, and this taught her patience and perseverance.
 She started learning at the age of ten, which is old in the musical world, according to Carole.
 But, she knew what she wanted.
 At times, her mom would tell her to go out and play with the other children because she would practice so much.

 Carole grew up a shy child and that didn't change until her early 20's when she decided "you're going to change everything about yourself."

 Carole didn't receive "good" love from her parents, which is why she believes "we have to learn how to treat our kids better."
 She never wants to see someone go through what she went through with her mother, but you would never know because she's always smiling.

-She used to be angry all the time as a child, but Carole learned in her adulthood to never let her bad emotions show.
-An old teacher of hers, Dr. Bald, taught Carole "no matter how hard your life is you have to smile."
+She was angry all the time as a child, but Carole learned in her adulthood to never let her bad emotions show.
+An old teacher of hers, Dr. Bald, taught Carole ‘no matter how hard your life is you have to smile.’
 Carole looked up to Dr. Bald because of the way she presented herself.
 She had a Cadillac, wore a mink, and was a pianist.
-Carole took that advice and carries it with her every where she goes.
+Carole’s taken that advice and carries it with her everywhere she goes.

-Her bad past taught her to always see others as equals.
+Her bad past has taught her to always see others as equals.

 "We are equal," she said.
 "I can learn from anyone."